 More to read: At the same time, Waseda University is running a retrospective inquiry into all their doctoral theses in science to ensure that they are plagiarism free (Update: link no longer active).

-Greece-based readers will have noticed that in writing this post, I have avoided talking about the elephant in the room: the most recent scandal involving the way doctoral degrees were conferred in Panteion University, and the backlash caused when the university revoked the PhD of a prominent politician’s aide.
-I felt that this is so “rich” a story that I could not do it justice in the space of a couple of paragraphs, but I plan to engage with it in more detail when time permits.
+Greece-based readers will have noticed that in writing this post, I have avoided the elephant in the room, namely the way some Greek universities award doctorates.
+The most recent scandal involves Panteion University, and the backlash caused when the university revoked the PhD of a prominent politician’s aide.
+I felt that this is so “rich” a story that I could not do it justice in the space of a couple of paragraphs, but I hope to engage with it in more detail when time permits.

 Leave a Reply